thelarue/Avrae-West-March-5e-Alias-Pack/README.md

 I have adapted their works and a lot of this was also heavily helped along with the help of the Avrae Dev Server.
 I literally could not have done this without a bunch of help from them.

+This pack relies on existing workshop aliases and aliases you can find on the Avrae Dev Server, namely:

+New xp from workshop
+Verbose character tools from workshop
+!tool from dev server
+!bag from dev server

+There might be others, but that is on you, my friend.